Introduction

 Scaling success

 Based on our promising results in 2024/25 the NCL Health Alliance secured funding to continue and expand the programme for 25/26.
-We are therefore scaling our approach from individual PCNs to delivering at a neighbourhood footprint in 2 of our boroughs.
-By operating at a Neighbourhood level we will explore the opportunities to create a seamless service for patients with long term conditions embedded alongside the development Integrated Neighbourhood Teams.
+We were able to scale our approach from individual PCNs to delivering at a neighbourhood footprint in two of our boroughs.
+By operating at a Neighbourhood level, we will explore the opportunities to create a seamless service for patients with long term conditions embedded alongside the development of Integrated Neighbourhood Teams.

 Find out more